Petit-Figeac Saint-Emilion Grand Cru 2020 - Second vin

 Wine rated (2023 guide) 94/100

-Beautiful aromatic complexity on the nose, floral and brambly fruit.
-Juicy and seductive on the palate, the tannins are both chalky and fruity, with good density and vivacity.
-The mid-palate is precise, fruity, open, expressive and vibrant, with great freshness that shines through the glass.
-A joyful expression with aromas of strawberry, redcurrant, raspberry and red cherry, tantalizingly pure, structured and framed by woody notes.
+Beautiful aromatic complexity on the nose, floral and wild berries.
+The palate is juicy and seductive, the tannins are both chalky and fruity, with beautiful density and liveliness.
+The mid-palate is beautifully precise, fruity, open, expressive, and vibrant, with great freshness that shines through in the glass.
+A joyful expression with aromas of strawberry, redcurrant, raspberry, and red cherry, enticing purity, structured and framed by woody notes.
 I love the touch of slate on the finish and the minerality that places this wine squarely in the Saint-Émilion category.
-A great introduction to Figeac with its own personality.
-You can drink it now, but it has cellaring potential.
-Keep a bottle to open when someone comes to your place, they'll be impressed!
+A beautiful introduction to Figeac with its own personality.
+You can drink it now, but it has aging potential.
+Keep a bottle to open when someone comes to visit, they will be impressed!
 2024-2039

 Robert Parker - Wine Advocate

-Petit-Figeac 2020 offers aromas of dark berries, black truffles, loamy soil and cigar wrapper.
-Medium to full-bodied, complex and flavorful, it is deep and elegant, with fine tannins and a penetrating finish.
-Some 40,000 bottles were produced, and those not selected were sold in bulk.
+Petit-Figeac 2020 offers aromas of black berries, black truffle, loamy soil, and cigar wrapper.
+Medium-bodied to full-bodied, complex and flavorful, it is deep and elegant, with fine tannins and a penetrating finish.
+Some 40,000 bottles were produced, and those that were not selected were sold in bulk.
 2025-2045

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Domaine rated (guide 2023) 4*Stars (They represent the excellence of the French vineyard.
+Rated estate (2023 guide) 4 stars (These represent the excellence of French vineyards.
 The best terroirs cultivated by the greatest winemakers.
-Tasting their wines is always a magical experience)
+Tasting their wine is always a magical moment.)

 James Suckling